sftpgo/docs/docs/external-auth.md

 The program hook must finish within 30 seconds, the HTTP hook timeout will use the global configuration for HTTP clients.

-This method is slower than built-in authentication, but it's very flexible as anyone can easily write his own authentication hooks.
+This method is slower than built-in authentication, but it is more flexible, since you can write your own authentication hooks.
 You can also restrict the authentication scope for the hook using the `external_auth_scope` configuration key:

 - `0` means all supported authentication scopes.
 The external hook will be used for password, public key, keyboard interactive and TLS certificate authentication